Four Reasons Why Remote Work is Here to Stay

 Lower Overhead Cost

 One fantastic benefit of a remote workstyle is lower overhead costs.
 Rent, utilities, supplies, and building maintenance all contribute to higher overhead costs.
-As a result, going remote can leave opportunities for other ventures thanks to savings from going remote.
+As a result, going remote – and therefore avoiding the need to pay these costs – can leave opportunities for other ventures thanks to the savings from going remote.

 Remote workplaces mean employers do not have to pay for office space, an increasingly costly measure in many cities.
 New York City office space per employee costs $14,800 per year, on average.
 That cost increases in more competitive areas of the city.